 Forestry and Brush Recycling

 The Forestry Division manages Round Rock’s urban forest with a focus on education, tree planting, tree preservation, tree care and enforcement.
 In addition, brush recycling is handled by this division at the Recycling Center.
-Residents can dispose of brush and used Christmas trees that are ground into mulch.
-The mulch is used in city parks and free mulch is available, free, to Round Rock residents.
+Residents can dispose of brush and used Christmas trees to be ground into mulch.
+The mulch is used in city parks and free mulch is available to Round Rock residents.

-We have several facilities that can be rented for a minimal fee, including the Baca Center banquet room, the Rabb House, Park Pavilions and Kinningham House.
+We have several facilities that can be rented for a minimal fee, including the Baca Center, the Rabb House and Park Pavilions.

 Parks and Recreation Class Cancellation and Refund Policy.